 Internationalization (i18n) prepares your apps for a global audience in today’s interconnected world.
-If you’re a JavaScript or React developer looking for a lightweight, powerful i18n tool, you might like LinguiJS.
+If you’re a JavaScript or React developer looking for a lightweight, powerful i18n tool, you might like Lingui.

 What is Lingui?

-Lingui is an i18n framework for JavaScript, React.js, Vue, Next.js, Node.js, Angular, Svelte, and others.
-Its simple syntax makes it easy to get started with, and should be familiar for users of other React i18n libraries.
-Lingui uses the popular ICU MessageFormat for representing translations, and it uses the PO (gettext) and JSON formats for storing translations.
+Lingui is an i18n framework for JavaScript, React.js (including RSC), Next.js, Node.js, Angular, Vue, Svelte, and more.
+Its simple syntax makes it easy to get started with, and should be familiar to users of other React i18n libraries.
+Lingui uses the popular ICU MessageFormat to represent translations, and it uses the PO (gettext) and JSON formats to store translations.

 To demonstrate Lingui’s capabilities, we’ll localize the Statistics page of a fictional game.
 You can find the complete source code on GitHub.